Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

-- I wanted to keep this as inintrusive as possible, users will me prompted with a pop-up to subscibe to our newsletter after being on the site for 20 seconds, this is limited to happening once a day so as not to spam
+- I wanted to keep this as inintrusive as possible, users will me prompted with a pop-up to subscibe to our newsletter after being on the site for 20 seconds, this is limited to happening once a day so as not to spam.
+Upon subscribing users will recieve a confirmation email to the provided email address

 <details>
 <summary>Click here to view mobile prompt</summary>